srohde/Verve/README.md

 ### Lint

-CoffeeLint is used for linting the code.
+CoffeeLint is used to lint the code.
 Config file: `test/config/coffeelint.coffee`
 Run it with: